-The best remedy towards this is to enable an automatic response.
+The best remedy for this is to enable an automatic response.
 Whenever the customer sends you a message, they will get an instant reply, which can be customized to your liking.
 However, it is always good to thank them for contacting you and let them know how soon they can expect feedback from you.

 2. Taking too long to reply (or not replying at all).

 Getting no reply from a brand is a dealbreaker for the consumer, and they will reach out to your competitor without thinking twice.
 Another way you can lose out on customers is by taking too long to address their concerns shared via messenger.
 On average, the longest acceptable time taken before responding to a message should be 24 hours.

 However, Facebook has a feature that displays how long you typically take to respond to messages.
 If you consistently reply to messages within a few minutes, you can earn the prestigious “very responsive” badge added to your page.
 Not only does this show how authentic you are, but it also attracts more prospects to using the messenger app to reach out to you.